linkeddatacenter/kees/README.md

 The *Language Profile* (also referred to as  semantic *Application Profile*) forms the section of the TBOX comprising all terms recognized by rules and employed to comprehend and respond to inquiries.
 This profile defines the scope and vocabulary utilized within a *Semantic Web Application*, outlining the terms essential for understanding and generating responses within its semantic framework.

 ### KEES Agent
 The term *KEES Agent* refers to a processor capable of understanding the *KEES language profile* and adhering to the KEES protocols.
-There are four main types of KEES agents:
+There are seven types of KEES agents:

-- _Ingestors_: These are ETL processors that primarily add new information to the knowledge graph by extracting facts from external sources, including other knowledge graphs.
+- _Data providers_: processors that provide Linked Data.
+They does not interface the Knowledge graph.
+- _Ingestors_: processors that loads linked data into a Graph Store.
+They access the Knowledge graph in write only.
+- _Solvers_: processors that query the knowledge graph.
+They access the Knowledge graph in read only.
+- _Learning Agents_: ETL processors that acts both as Data Providers and Ingestors.
-- _Reasoners_: These agents operate within the same knowledge graphs, focusing on applying inference rules while reading and writing data.
+- _Reasoners_: processors that operate within the same knowledge graphs, focusing on applying inference rules while reading and writing data.
+They access the Knowledge graph in read/write.
 - _Enrichers_: These versatile agents act as both ingestors and reasoners.
 They primarily enhance existing facts by integrating third-party data.
-- _Pilots_: These agents don't directly manage data but rather instruct the knowledge base to perform specific actions.
+- _Orchestrators_: processors that coordinate the agent execution.

 ### Trust
 **Trust** holds significant importance in KEES due to the [Open-world assumption] and the inherent nature of [RDF], which permits the amalgamation of diverse information, even when it might be incoherent or falsified.